infovirtuel/Atera-Report-Generator/README.md

 ## SECURITY

-:x: Password-derived encryption for API key in config.ini
+:x: Password-derived encryption for the API key

 ## UI